How to Automate Content Creation with AI Without Losing the Human Touch

 You can quickly check:

-- is the structure logical?
+- Is the structure logical?

-- are the steps clear?
+- Are the steps clear?

-- does the topic match the keyword?
+- Does the article match the keyword?

-- is anything missing?
+- Is anything missing?

-- does it sound too broad?
+- Does it sound too broad?

 Then, once the outline looks good, ask AI to expand each section.